vembry/image-poster/readme.md

     2. On high RPS this will affect overall performance, since both will fight for resource
 2. implement authentication.
 User/auth are very complicated to implement, which is why i skipped it in current iteration
     1. i added a middleware for auth, but hasnt enforce the authentication since theres no resource yet
+3. scaling,
+    1. placing the `app-go` behind a load balancer can help us scale the app horizontally.
-3. make it more like reddit? haha
+4. make it more like reddit? haha